Counting independent sets in amenable groups: Orders

 In contrast to deterministic invariant orders, every countable group $G$ admits at least one invariant random total order.
 Namely, consider the random process $(\chi_g)_{g \in G}$ of independent random variables such that each $\chi_g$ has uniform distribution on $[0,1]$.
 This process is invariant and each realization of it induces an order on $G$ almost surely.
+We call such order the \emph{uniform random order}.